Wimmics/olivaw/docs/parameters.md

 The gist index containing the data for all the gist files of your badges

 The command `olivaw init repo` will automatically create a gist initialized with all the files your project need from the personnal acces token you provide it

+## skipped_errors

+A list of error ids that can be found in the [test documentation](./tests.md) and in the [test resources file](../olivaw/constants/tests-resources.json)

+If an error id is in this list, this error should not appear in any test report, in the markdown files as well as in the turtle files

+If not provided, olivaw considers that all errors should appear

+## skipped_tests

+A list of test ids that can be found in the [test documentation](./tests.md) and in the [test resources file](../olivaw/constants/tests-resources.json)

+If a test id is in this list, this test should not be run neither appear in any test report, in the markdown files as well as in the turtle files

+If not provided, olivaw considers that all tests should be run

+## skipped_files

+A list of files that could be found and tested in your Acimov project

+These paths should be formatted as a relative path from your repository root up to the file itself

+The provided files should not be tested by olivaw

+If not provided, olivaw considers that all files should be tested